API reference¶

 filtered subset.

-threshold are discarded.
+are discarded.

 threshold=None(default) uses the median of unique similarity scores as the cutoff, and the result is cached.- Passing an explicit